tmcybers/gmailHack/README.md

-*you are responsible for the misuse of this tool*
+# The misuse of this tool, it is not my responsibility
+> chau